 Power Density at Fibernet’s Silicon Valley Data Center

-Currently the facility has 6 MW of power deliverable to the data center floor.
+Currently, the facility has 6 MW of power deliverable to the data center floor.
 In the near future up to 20 MW of power will be available to the facility.
 While computing platforms become more and more dense, you can rest assured that Fibernet’s California data center facility will be able to provide the power density required to power your data infrastructure.

 Fibernet SJ1 High Availability

-Network Connectivity in California
+Network Connectivity and Data Center Services in California

-With the large tech presence, colocation in California has a very well developed network infrastructure with hundreds of network carriers peering their networks.
+With the large tech presence, colocation in California has a very well-developed network infrastructure with hundreds of network carriers peering their networks.
 Most all major global network carriers will have a PoP in Silicon Valley and Los Angeles where the fiber paths to Asia and South America begin.
-The most famous colocation facility in California is the One Wilshire building located in downtown Los Angeles which has some 350 network carriers peering in their meet me room (which is where you can find the most in-demand and expensive colocation space on the West Coast).
+The most famous colocation facility in California is the One Wilshire building located in downtown Los Angeles which has some 350 network carriers peering in their meet-me room (which is where you can find the most in-demand and expensive colocation space on the West Coast).
 Fibernet’s Silicon Valley data center has 20+ on-net carriers available to customers.

 - Level 3